wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 2. monument/reference coordinate data,
 3. and reference coordinate metadata.

-Each is converted into a pandas DataFrame at the end of the *Initialization* section to enable their manipulation.
+Each is converted into a pandas DataFrame at the end of the *Initialization* section to enable program manipulation.

-Also, set the names of your output GIS files.
+Also, set the names of your output GIS files: *GPKG_NAME* and *LAYER_NAME1_PRE*.

+Output folders are automatically created at the end of the *Initialization* section.

 <img width="665" height="239" align="right" alt="Screenshot 2025-08-28 at 2 47 31 PM" src="https://github.com/user-attachments/assets/a2db389b-80c2-4528-9f6a-7e8c022b9d84" />

 Lastly, you'll need to set the program's spatial operational limits and the coordinate reference system (CRS) of the output GeoPackage.

 *TRANSECT_NUM_START* and *TRANSECT_NUM_END*, together, determine which transect datasets are digitized.
-Their input is a *transect number*, an integer ID that provides a convenient framework for looping the digitizer through each transect. (two different numbers must be set for the loop to function).
+Their input is a *transect number*, an integer ID that provides a convenient framework for looping the digitizer through each transect.
+(Two different numbers must be set for the loop to function).
 Starting at *1* and an ending at *107* will digitize every Whitewater transect elevation dataset.

 Declare the *CRS* with its unique EPSG (European Petroleum Survey Group) code. *'EPSG:26915'* sets the *CRS* to *NAD83 / UTM zone 15N* for Minnesota.